TeachBooks/mirror_teachbook_manual/book/cookbook/h5p.md

-# adding interactive h5p elements
+# Adding interactive h5p elements

 ## Instruction
 H5p elements are interactive HTML-blocks which can be imbeded in a Jupyter Book using an iframe.
 H5p element can be created in the [TU Delft portal on the H5p website](https://tudelft.h5p.com/content) (sign in via Brightspace to H5p required first).
 The iframe code can be copied at Edit - Publish - Public - Embed code.
 This html code can be directly added to your markdown file: